Join us August 11th-21st, 2022 for our annual

 Olivia Miller-Peterson

-She completed her Permaculture Teacher Training with Midwest Permaculture and returned to Ohio State to complete a Masters in Social Work specializing in Mental Health and Community & Social Justice and enjoys bringing this “people care” lens to her Permaculture design work and teaching.
-Olivia spent several years working as a therapist in the community specializing in horticulture and nature-based therapy, somatic psychotherapy, and trauma while continuing to work with regional food projects and teaching permaculture.
-Presently, Olivia works full-time on the farm and farm programs, and assists with permaculture design and installation projects.
+Along the way, she completed her Permaculture Teacher Training with Midwest Permaculture and returned to Ohio State to complete a Masters in Social Work specializing in Mental Health and Community & Social Justice, and enjoys bringing this “people care” lens to her Permaculture design work and teaching.
+Olivia spent several years working as a therapist in the community specializing in horticulture and nature-based therapy, somatic psychotherapy, and complex trauma while continuing to work with regional food projects and teaching permaculture.

 Erik Peterson